sonata-project/SonataAdminBundle/Resources/doc/reference/templates.rst

 * short_object_description: used to represent the entity in one-to-one/many-to-one relations
 * delete: the template to use for the delete action
 * inner_list_row: the template to render a list row
+* pager_links: the template to render the first, previous, next and last page links
+* pager_results: the template to render the amount of pages, number of results and items per page

 The default values will be set only if the ``Admin::setTemplates`` is not called by the Container.

-You can easily extend the provided templates in your own and customize only the blocks you need to change:
+You can easily extend the provided templates in your own template and customize only the blocks you need to change:

 .. code-block:: jinja